 The word translated "gospel" in the New Testament means, basically, "good news."
-It may be (among other joyful announcements) good news of the birth of the Savior (Luke 2:10, 11), the declaration that the kingdom of the heavens is at hand (Matt.
-4:17, 23) or the good news of personal salvation (1 Cor.
+It may be good news of the birth of the Savior (Luke 2:10), the announcement that the kingdom of the heavens is at hand (Matt.
+4:17, 23), or the good news of personal salvation (1 Cor.
 15:3, 4; Eph.
 1:13).
 The word often encompasses much more than the basis for salvation however.
-If Paul's "my gospel" (Rom.
+If Paul's "My Gospel" (Rom.
 2:16; 16:25; 2 Tim.
 2:8) and the "Gospel of the Grace of God" (Acts 20:24) refer only to the gospel of salvation, they would then be limited to information long prophesied in the Old Testament (1 Cor.
 15:3, 4).
-All four usage's dealt with in this paper have to do with the program of God, in the area involved, as well as the matter of salvation.
+All four gospels dealt with in this paper involve the program of God, in the area involved, as well as the matter of salvation.

-Four of the major descriptive terms used with the word "gospel" in the New Testament are the "Gospel of the Kingdom," the "Gospel of the Circumcision," the "Gospel of the Uncircumcision," and the "Gospel of the Grace of God."
+Four of the major descriptive terms used with the word "gospel" in the New Testament are "the Gospel of the Kingdom," "the Gospel of the Grace of God," "the Gospel of the Circumcision," and "the Gospel of the Uncircumcision."
 What are the interrelationships among these terms?
 What can they tell us of what God is doing dispensationally in the New Testament?